semuconsulting/PyGPSClient/README.md

 The facility can be accessed by clicking the ![SPARTN Client button](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/iconmonstr-antenna-3-24.png?raw=true) or selecting Menu..Options..NTRIP Configuration Dialog. .
 The dialog must remain open while the facility is in use.

-**NB:** PyGPSClient cannot currently parse or decode binary SPARTN correction data - it simply passes the raw data through to the receiver.

 **Pre-Requisites:**

 1. IP Correction (MQTT Client):